 This course introduces the student to administrative procedures for a dental office.
-Students develop skills in communications and interpersonal relations, appointment scheduling and recall systems, supply and inventory control, account payables and account receivables (collections) as well as other business procedures such as ADA insurance claim forms with CDT coding.
+Students will learn to develop skills in communications and interpersonal relations, appointment scheduling and recall systems, supply and inventory control, account payables and account receivables (collections) as well as other business procedures such as ADA insurance claim forms with CDT coding.
 Include also, the importance of the Health Insurance Portability and Accountability Act (HIPAA) in dentistry and its implications for record-keeping.
+Students will learn to pronounce, define, and spell key terms.
+Upon successful course completion, be able to discuss administrative procedures for a dental office.
+Pre-requisite: DEN 215 / 215L